brian2524/brian2524.github.io/project3.md

 Fig 1.
 Menu screen for registering a new Donor

 ![screenshot](images/Enter Contributions.png)
 Fig 2.
-Menu screen for entering new contributions
+Menu screen for entering new contributions for the week

 [Back to Portfolio](./)